jaantollander/masters-thesis/content/55_identifying_causes.md

 The resolution of the density plots, that is, the upper and lower bounds of the buckets, uses a logarithmic scale in base $10.$

 <!--
-We use density to determine a threshold between light I/O and heavy I/O.
-We assume that heavy I/O is rarer than light I/O so that we can select a threshold with lots of light I/O below the threshold and a little heavy I/O above it.
-We determine a threshold visually from the density plot.
 We aimed to set the resolution of the density as low as possible such that find could still find a clear threshold.
 We decrease the resolution of a density by increasing the sizes of the buckets.
-To identify the causes of heavy I/O, we can filter the data using the threshold as a condition and look at the metadata values.
-(We can quantify the threshold by counting how many users are below versus above the threshold in a given period.)
 -->

 <!--